The Young Champion program has been affecting and

 Instruct students in peace therapy, and provide students with

-constructive methods on how they can incorporate and solicit peace.
+constructive methods to incorporate and solicit peace.

-Educate learners with visual confirmations on the pitfalls of drug
+Educate learners on the pitfalls of drug

-dealing, gang allegiances, bullying, and domestic violence.
+dealing, gang allegiances, bullying, and domestic violence through the use of visual tools.

-To encourage imaginative, innovative, and inspiring dialogue by
+Encourage imaginative, innovative, and inspiring dialogue between

 Stimulate artistic development in learners with B100 skits, plays, art, and role-playing devices.